-EL32244 is located 130 km east-southeast of Alice Springs on Ringwood station.
+EL32244 is located 130 km east-southeast of Alice Springs on Ringwood station; refer Figures 1 and 2.
 Access from Alice Springs is via the Ross Hwy for 33 km and then 158 km along the Ringwood-Numery Road.
 Access is then on unformed roads and station tracks which mostly service bores.